valsan-azerty-boi/BG3-MOD-Feat-DnD5-Planescape/README.md

 [Nexus](https://www.nexusmods.com/baldursgate3/mods/12096) - [mod.io](https://mod.io/g/baldursgate3/m/features-from-dnd-5e-planescape) - [Source](https://github.com/valsan-azerty-boi/BG3-MOD-Feat-DnD5-Planescape)

+Features from DnD 5E Planescape is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.

 ## Features
 This mod implements features from the D&D 5E Planescape sourcebooks into Baldur's Gate 3.
 These mechanics have been adapted to better match the way the game works.
 Contains backgrounds, goals, feats, spells, items, bestiary, etc.